pombase/genome_changelog/readme.md

 This can be particularly useful for alleles that refer to previous gene coordinates.
 This is used in the repository https://github.com/pombase/allele_qc.

+## Associating publications with changes in gene features.

+Pombase-specific perhaps, do two things:

+* We had a list in PomBase where we listed some (not all) of the gene feature changes, and the reasons that led to them (a publication, personal communication, etc.).
+The script tries to match the changes in the genome with those reported in the table to keep those comments in our records.
+* See if in a given revision where a change was made to a gene structure, a dbxref was added / removed.
+This likely indicates that the updated gene structure comes from that publication.

 ## Find missing synonyms

 Some of the code was used to finding missing synonyms of genes and gather them into "tsv dictionaries" (see files `valid_ids_data/missing_synonyms.tsv` and `valid_ids_data/obsoleted_ids.tsv`).
 The code is in `find_missing_synonyms.sh` and the python scripts called within.
 To run it you need to have the pre_svn data as well as the latest version of the pombe genome.